abdullahkhawer/abdullahkhawer/README.md

 Welcome to my profile.
 This is **Abdullah Khawer**, a seasoned Senior DevOps Engineer with over 6 years of dedicated experience in the realm of DevOps within the AWS cloud environment.
 Currently, I am based in Rotterdam, Netherlands, and I proudly serve as a Senior Software Engineer in DevOps at Mendix, a Siemens business.

-🚀 My professional journey has traversed across Europe (1 year), the Middle East (2 years), and Asia (3 years).
+🚀 My professional journey has traversed across Europe, the Middle East, and Asia.
 Over this period, I have actively contributed to an array of projects spanning diverse domains such as Fintech, Blockchain, Data Lake, Big Data, Digital Identity, E-commerce, Logistics, Supply Chain, and Enterprise Low-Code.
 My expertise lies in crafting scalable, fault-tolerant, cost-effective, and secure solutions by harnessing a multitude of AWS services and the latest DevOps tools and technologies.

 🏆 Key Achievements:
 - 📌 AWS: AWS Certified Developer Associate.